RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Main Window

-* Add new error reporting UI and functionality, automating the process and making it quicker, easier and less error prone for users to submit helpful reports.
+* Add a new error reporting dialog to simplify and automate the process of submitting reports to Github.

 #### IPython console